axibase/atsd-use-cases/workshop/WebGL.md

-# WebGL: Mozilla Designed Web-based Graphics Library
+# WebGL: Web-based Graphics Library
 ### 3D Image Design Without Plugins

 > Examples in this article use ES6 syntax and Fetch API, which are not supported in Internet Explorer.